pierretd/fastapi/README.md

-# Simplified Game Discovery
+# Game Discovery API

-A streamlined game discovery application focused on finding new games based on your preferences.
-This application provides a simple interface for discovering games through personalized recommendations.
+A simplified API for game discovery using dense vector search.
+This application provides a streamlined experience focused on efficient discovery of games through semantic similarity.

 ## Features

+- **Dense Vector Search**: Find games using semantic search through vector embeddings
-- **Discovery Interface**: Get game recommendations based on your likes and dislikes
+- **Discovery**: Get personalized game recommendations based on user preferences
-- **Game Details**: View detailed information about any game
-- **Similar Games**: Find games similar to ones you're interested in
+- **Context-based Discovery**: Find similar games based on a specific game

 ## Architecture

 This application uses:

-- **Backend**:
-  - FastAPI for the API server
-  - Qdrant for vector search
+- **FastAPI**: Modern, fast web framework for building APIs
-  - FastEmbed for semantic embeddings
+- **Qdrant**: Vector database for storing and searching game embeddings
+- **FastEmbed**: Embedding model library for creating dense vector representations

+## API Endpoints

+### Search

+- `GET /search`: Search for games using a text query
+  - Parameters:
+    - `query`: Search term or game ID
+    - `limit`: Maximum number of results to return

+### Game Details

+- `GET /game/{game_id}`: Get detailed information about a specific game
+  - Parameters:
+    - `game_id`: ID of the game to retrieve

+### Discovery

+- `POST /discovery-games`: Get personalized game recommendations based on likes/dislikes
-- **Frontend**:
+  - Request body:
+    ```json
+    {
+      "positive_ids": ["12345", "67890"], // Games the user likes
-  - Next.js for the user interface
+      "negative_ids": ["54321"],          // Games the user dislikes
-  - React for component-based UI
+      "excluded_ids": ["11111"],          // Games to exclude from results
+      "limit": 9                          // Number of results to return
+    }
+    ```

+- `GET /discovery-context/{game_id}`: Get games similar to a specific game
-  - TailwindCSS for styling
+  - Parameters:
+    - `game_id`: ID of the game to find similar games for
+    - `limit`: Maximum number of results to return
+    - `excluded_ids`: Comma-separated list of game IDs to exclude

 ## Setup & Installation

-### Backend

 1. Clone the repository
 2. Create a virtual environment: `python -m venv venv`